Back to Blog

 Must include: Categories of cookies used (strictly necessary, functional, analytics, marketing); specific cookies set, their purpose, and duration; third parties setting cookies; how users can manage or refuse non-essential cookies; and a cookie consent mechanism that meets the PECR standard (opt-in consent for non-essential cookies, not opt-out).
 This is separate from your Privacy Notice — it must be accessible from every page footer.

-If your organisation operates in both the UK and EU (or transfers data between them), your templates need to reflect both regimes:
+If your organisation operates in both the UK and EU (or transfers data between them), your policies need to reflect both regimes:

 GDPR-Ready Policy Pack

-PolicySuite's GDPR Compliance Pack includes all 8 policy templates above plus 4 supplementary documents, pre-mapped to UK and EU GDPR requirements.
-Every template comes with guidance notes and is reviewed against ICO 2025 guidance.
+PolicySuite's EU Data Protection & Privacy Essentials pack includes all 8 bespoke policies above plus 4 supplementary documents, pre-mapped to UK and EU GDPR requirements.
+Every policy comes with guidance notes and is reviewed against ICO 2025 guidance.

 Get Started